aarongustafson/pwa-widgets/README.md

 </figure>

-1. An "install" event is received by the Service Worker.
-This could originate from the Widget Host or directly from the User Agent.
+1. An "WidgetInstall" signal is received by the User Agent and is passed along to the Service Worker.
 2. The Service Worker
     a. captures the Widget `tag` from the `widget` property,
     b. looks up the Widget via `widgets.matchAll()`, and
     c. makes a `Request` for its `data` endpoint.
-3. The Service Worker then combines the `Response` with the Widget definition and passes that along to the Widget Host via the `show()` method, using the `tag` as the first argument and an object containing the `widget` and the Response `data` as the second argument.
+3. The Service Worker then combines the `Response` with the Widget definition and passes that along to the Widget Host via the `show()` method.
-4. Internally, the `host` value gets pushed into the `hosts` value of the corresponding `WidgetDefinition`.
+4. Internally, a new `WidgetInstance` is created — with default `settings` values, if `settings` are defined — and gets pushed into the `instances` array of the corresponding `Widget`.

-Uninstall is similar:
+The "uninstall" process is similar:

 <figure id="periodic-sync">